Types

 Patterns:

-• null, speed, slowness, haste, mining fatigue, strength, instant health, instant damage, jump boost, nausea, regeneration, resistance, fire resistance, water breathing, invisibility, blindness, night vision, hunger, weakness, poison, wither, health boost, absorption, saturation, glowing, levitation, luck, bad luck, slow falling, conduit power, dolphins grace, bad omen, hero of the village, darkness
+• null, speed, slowness, haste, mining fatigue, strength, instant health, instant damage, jump boost, nausea, regeneration, resistance, fire resistance, water breathing, invisibility, blindness, night vision, hunger, weakness, poison, wither, health boost, absorption, saturation, glowing, levitation, luck, bad luck, slow falling, conduit power, dolphins grace, bad omen, hero of the village, darkness, trial omen, bad omen, wind charged, weaving, oozing, infested

 Since: Unknown